Reading at Gade Valley

-At Gade Valley, we encourage the children to read at home at least five times a week.
-When the children have read five times, there are given a Willy Wonka Golden Ticket, which is then put into an exciting weekly draw.
+At Gade Valley, we encourage our pupils to read at home at least five times a week.
+When the pupils have read five times, there are given a Willy Wonka Golden Ticket, which is then put into an exciting weekly draw.
 The EYFS/KS1 and KS2 winners are announced during our weekly sharing assembly and are presented with a delicious Wonka Bar by none other than Willy Wonka and his Oompa Loompas!

 Reading at home is rewarded with special stamps in Reading Records and Planners, as well as certificates and badges.
 The pupils can earn the following rewards: